Tim Davis (activist): 2020s activism

-In 2020, Davis became chairperson of the Legal Marijuana Now Party Minnesota chapter.
+In 2020–2023, Davis served as chairperson of the Legal Marijuana Now Party Minnesota chapter.
 Legal Marijuana Now candidate Adam Weeks, who was on the ballot in Minnesota's 2nd congressional district, died four weeks before the November 3 election, throwing the 2020 election into chaos because a Minnesota state law said that if a major party candidate died during an election campaign, a special election would be held.
 Federal judges ruled that the election should go ahead, despite state law, so the name of the candidate who was nominated by Legal Marijuana Now Party to replace Weeks, was not on the ballot.
 Davis stated in a court filing that the ruling would disenfranchise Legal Marijuana Now Party voters, and later encouraged party supporters to cast their votes for the dead candidate, Weeks, in memoriam.
 Weeks got almost six percent of votes cast, in the three-way race.

 Davis told a reporter on Minnesota Public Radio that Legal Marijuana Now Party intended to run candidates for state and federal offices in 2022.
-Davis entered the Minnesota State Auditor race in 2022 as a Legal Marijuana Now candidate.
+Davis entered the Minnesota State Auditor race in 2022 as a Legal Marijuana Now candidate, and received 87,386 votes.